• Tag Archives creators

 It’s easy to get competitive in this business and try and match the success of your fellow creators.
 While healthy competition is good, when that competition grows dark and is borne out of jealousy, resentment sets in.
 It’ll suck the life out of you and your mental and emotional energy will flow to those dark places instead of to good places like creating more work and promoting it accordingly.

-Your fellow creators aren’t your competition.
+Further on competing, your fellow creators aren’t your competition.
 At most, it can be a little bit of friendly sibling rivalry, but anything south of that and you’re looking for a world of heartbreak and anger.

 Put your energy into your work instead of into competition.
 It’s that simple.